kiboschool/course-pm-and-design/src/concept-testing.md

  - - Make a copy of [this interview guide](https://docs.google.com/document/d/15Yrog_oAWJWPjYYlOXfOp8AzBl11bWHeihO5_b00TkE/edit?usp=sharing)
  - - Share the copy with all members of your squad, and work to edit and create the guide
  - Google Calendar which you will use to schedule dates and times for your concept tests with participants
- - Zoom or Google Meet to conduct concept tests and record the interview.
-Using your kibo.school account, you have an X time limit for Google Meet meetings and recordings, and Y time limit for Zoom meetings and recording.
+ - Zoom to conduct concept tests and record the interview.
+Note that your Google Meet education account does not support recording as that is a paid features, so we recommend using Zoom.
 Alternatively, you may choose to conduct your testing live in person.
 In this case, it is recommend to use a recorder on your phone or computer to capture what participants say and do.

 ## Part 1: Recruit research participants